 Perth is sometimes overshadowed by the big cities in the east of Australia.
 Sydney, Brisbane, and Melbourne are some of the main attractions on the continent, and with good reason.
 They’re home to major landmarks, awesome events, and famous beaches.
 But as the capital of Western Australia, Perth has a lot to offer as well.
 These are some of the highlights to fit in if you get the opportunity to spend a few days there.

-Described as Perth’s pride and joy by a popular travel site, this massive park is an outstanding place to explore.
+This massive park is an outstanding place to explore.
 It’s located in the western portion of the city such that it overlooks the Swan River, though at 400 hectares it’s hard to say it sits in any one spot.
 The park has everything you could possibly want for a full day outside: a gigantic botanic garden, hiking and cycling trails, and playgrounds for kids.
 There’s also a fairly unique highlight within the park, which is glass bridge that winds its way through a little eucalyptus forest.

 You probably don’t need much more than the name to be tempted to visit Penguin Island!
 It’s technically outside of Perth, but it’s only a short journey to the south, in the middle of Showalter Bay.
 You’ll see a lot of interesting wildlife given that the island is situated within Showalter Islands Marine Park (the snorkeling is outstanding, in fact), but the tiny penguins are the main attraction.
 You may see them in the wild, but you can also attend a feeding to see them up close.